Nurefsun Kadın: Early life

 Safinaz Nurefsun Kadın was born in 1850.
 Her real name was Ayşe Hanım.
 Her father was Şermet Selim Bey, who died while fighting the Russians.
 She had a elder sister, Yıldız Hanim, last consort of Ottoman Sultan Abdülmejid I. She had been a servant in the household of Isma'il Pasha, the khedive of Egypt, who presented her to Sultan Abdulaziz.
 She had blonde hair, fair skin, and blue eyes, and was described a beautiful woman.
-She was fond of playing violin.
+She was fond of playing the violin.

 Marriages

-Safinaz Nurefsun married Abdul Hamid as his second consort when he was a prince.
+Nurefsun married Abdul Hamid as his second consort when he was a prince.

-When her sister Yıldız Hanım married Abdülmejid I, Ayşe was sent to the household of Şehzade Abdülaziz (the future Sultan Abdülaziz), where she take name Safinaz.
-According to Harun Açba, Abdülaziz was fascinated by her beauty and wanted to marry her but she declined because she was in love with Şehzade Abdülhamid (the future Sultan Abdülhamid II).
-The feeling was mutual and the young prince asked his adoptive mother Rahime Perestu Kadın’s help.
-She told Abdülaziz that Safinaz was ill and that she needed a change of air; later, Abdülaziz was informed that she had passed away.
-Abdülhamid therefore married in secret Safinaz, now renamed Nurefsun, in October 1868.
+When her sister Yıldız Hanım married Abdülmejid I, Ayşe was sent to the household of Şehzade Abdülaziz (the future Sultan Abdülaziz), where she took the name Safinaz.
+According to Harun Açba, Abdülaziz was fascinated by her beauty and wanted to marry her, but she declined because she was in love with Şehzade Abdülhamid (the future Sultan Abdülhamid II).
+The feeling was mutual, and the young prince asked his adoptive mother Rahime Perestu Kadın for help.
+She told Abdülaziz that Safinaz was ill and that she needed a change of air; later, Abdülaziz was then falsely informed that she had died.
+Abdülhamid, therefore, secretly married Safinaz, now renamed Nurefsun, in October 1868.

 She did not have any children.
 After Abdul Hamid's accession to the throne in 1876, she was given the title of "Second Consort".
 In 1877, Nurefsun and other members of the imperial family settled in the Yıldız Palace, after Abdul Hamid moved there on 7 April 1877.

-However, Nurefsun could not get used to life in the harem, though, and wanted to be Abdülhamid’s only wife.
+However, Nurefsun could not get used to life in the harem and wanted to be Abdülhamid’s only wife.
 She therefore asked for a divorce.
 Abdul Hamid fulfilled her request, and she was granted a divorce in 1879.
-She afterwards married İkinci Esvapçı Saffet Bey, with whom she had a son, who towards the end of Abdul Hamid's reign became a secretary (mabeyn katibi) in the palace.
+Afterwards, she married İkinci Esvapçı Saffet Bey, with whom she had a son, who towards the end of Abdul Hamid's reign became a secretary (mabeyn katibi) in the palace.